Lily Sosa de Newton: Career

 Lily Sosa de Newton was a pioneer in visualising women and wrote the Biographical Dictionary of Argentine Women in 1970, when no one dealt with these issues.

 She wrote her first essay Las Argentinas de ayer y hoy' (the Argentinian women from then and today) which had a very favorable review in all newspapers.
 She became a member of the SADE and that year she won the 'Faja de Honor' in the Essay category.

 The Editorial Plus Ultra, which published books by Jorge Newton-a series about the caudillos of the provinces- proposed her to write about characters in Argentine history such as Lavalle, Dorrego and Paz, among others.
 In a few years, she published those three biographies, and also that of Gregorio Aráoz de Lamadrid.

-Excited with the success of 'Las Argentinas de ayer y hoy, she faced a very arduous work, which was the Biographical Dictionary of Argentine Women.
-On the basis of the file of names, which she had done for her previous essay, she began to write biographies of all the most outstanding historical female characters, from the world of literature, art, education and politics.
+Following the success of "Las Argentinas de ayer y hoy", she undertook the more demanding project of compiling the Biographical Dictionary of Argentine Women.
+Drawing on the index of names she had assembled for her previous work, she began writing biographies of prominent historical Argentine women from the fields of literature, art, education, and politics.

 She won the first prize in the contest of EUDEBA (Editorial University of Buenos Aires) for the Collection "Genius and Figure" with her book on Hilario Ascasubi, published in 1980, and the Honorable Mention Award "Ricardo Rojas" in Buenos Aires.
 She published 'Narradoras argentinas' (1852-1932) in 1995 and in 1999 'Las protagonistas', a collection of short biographies of international characters.
 In 2007, 'Las Argentinas y su historia' was published.
 It was an essay published with the support of the BA Culture Fund (Metropolitan Program for the Promotion of Culture, Arts and Sciences), of the Government of the city of Buenos Aires.
 She participated in congresses and diverse meetings about history and feminine problems and her work has been published in acts and collective works, as well as collaborations in magazines and newspapers.

 She worked until 1998 as press and public relations director of Editorial Plus Ultra.
 She participated in graphic media, television and radio.

 She died on May 14, 2017, at Ciudadela.